 Needing and taking more of the drug can be harmful because benzodiazepines work by pumping the brakes on the central nervous system.
 When misused, they can cause serious risk by slowing your breathing, putting you in a coma, or even causing death.
 They are especially hazardous when taken in combination with other sedatives, such as opioids.

 Use only medication that you are prescribed.
 If you or someone you know is prescribed a benzodiazepine, take only the required amount and read the label explaining how the drug interacts with other substances.
-And given the high potential for misuse, explore alternative therapies for anxiety and sleep disorders before opting for a prescription for benzodiazepines.
+And given the high potential for dependence, explore alternative therapies for anxiety and sleep disorders before opting for a prescription for benzodiazepines.

 Withdrawal from benzodiazepines depends on several factors, including the type you are taking, how long you’ve been taking it, the dosage, and whether you are taking it in combination with other depressants, such as opioids or alcohol.
 The shorter the duration of usage and the lower the dosage, the less severe the withdrawal.
 Larger doses taken over longer periods tend to extend the withdrawal period.